What are employee benefits of time tracking?

 Employee benefits of time tracking

 The Internet is full of information about the benefits of time tracking from the employers’ point of view.
 The employees usually see it as the yet-another-thing-to-do-in-the-job.
 But there are several benefits that can actually encourage them to do that on a daily basis, hour after hour.

 Flexible work schedule

 In the typical contract, there are eight hours of work time.
 And usually, both parties are cool with that.
-But the traditional model of working in the office from 9 to 5 comes with several downsides.
+But the traditional model of working in the office clocking in at 9 and clocking out at 5 comes with several downsides.

 An office is a great place to meet or cooperate with peers, but usually, it is a poor environment for creative work or to focus on a single task.
 Also, this model makes it difficult to go with some errands during the workday.
 If one has to visit a doctor or a vet with their dog, there is usually the need to take a day off.
 The same goes for going with the kid to the playground or anything else – you name it.